Moroccan Spiced Duck Breast

-This is the recipe I am making for Master Chef on January 17th.
+This is the recipe I made for a Master Chef tryout.
 It is very easy to make, and packs big flavors!
+It must have been good because they said I had too much culinary training to compete.

 Moroccan Spice Rub